LizWenk/AdaApplication/README.md

 - 2012-present: Southeastern Consortium for Minorities in Engineering (SECME) Coordinator- West Boca Raton Community High School, *Boca Raton, FL*
     - Organize and facilitate a team of students in the SECME district and national competition through the Science Olympiad
     - The competition consists of several building challenges (e.g., truss bridge, mousetrap car, water rockets) and each build must include a technical drawing and report
-    - Teach students about the importance of STEM education and bring in guest lecturers in related industries and careers (e.g., Mechanical / Aerospace Engineers)
+    - Teach students about the importance of STEM education and bring in guest lecturers in related industries and careers
     - Students participate in the South Florida Science Museum’s “Drop it, Build it, Fly it, Launch it, Thrill it” competition and build rollercoaster, rockets, planes, bridges, and egg-drop containers
 - 2013–present: Chairperson of the Palm Beach Regional Bridge Challenge- *Palm Beach County, FL*
     - Organize, coordinate, and oversee the District Bridge Building Competition through the South Florida Science and Engineering Fair